digitalbazaar/forge/README.md

 // get bags by type
 var bags = p12.getBags({bagType: forge.pki.oids.certBag});
+// bags are key'd by bagType and each bagType key's value
-// each bag as a 'cert' property with the certificate object var cert = bags[0].cert;
+// is an array of matches (in this case, certificate objects) var cert = bags[forge.pki.oids.certBag][0];

 // get bags by friendlyName and filter on bag type var bags = p12.getBags({